F-Stack/f-stack/dpdk/doc/guides/eventdevs/opdl.rst

 that the implementation can achieve such high throughput and low latency

-The following list is a comprehensive outline of the what is supported and the limitations / restrictions imposed by the opdl pmd
+The following list is a comprehensive outline of the what is supported and the limitations / restrictions imposed by the opdl PMD

  - The order in which packets moved between queues is static and fixed \
    (dynamic scheduling is not supported).